RedPillAnalytics/checkmate-examples-archive/README.md

 ![studio18](studio18.png)

 ### Installation
 To get started with Checkmate Studio, we simply download and install the latest version from the Red Pill Analytics [Downloads Page](http://redpillanalytics.com/checkmate-getstarted/) for our chosen host operating system: Windows or Linux.
+We recommend installing [SourceTree] (https://www.sourcetreeapp.com/) to manage the exported\imported files from Checkmate Studio.

-### Getting Started / What is Checkmate Studio?
+### Getting Started / What is Checkmate Studio for OBI?
 A simple tool to import (load into OBI from source control) and export (save from OBI to source control) your catalog and metadata.
 It has other helpful functions but the most common functions used are the import and export tasks listed above.

 ### Typical User Workflow